electric-eloquence/fepper/README.md

 must also be reconfigured in `patternlab-config.json`.
 Just about all the text in the UI can be changed via UI customization.

-If a need for documentation in other languages arises, you are strongly encouraged to make the translations, and use the options that Open Source offers to distribute them to the rest of the world.
+If a need arises for documentation in other languages, you are strongly encouraged to make the translations, and use the options that Open Source offers to distribute them to the rest of the world.